random689/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​ not exceeding the size of the displayed student list.

 How this command works:
-1. Adds a medical history to an existing student in NewAddressBook if the student does not have any existing medical history.
+1. Adds a medical history to the existing student if he does not have any existing medical history.
-2. Overwrites the medical history of a student in NewAddressBook if the student already has an existing medical history.
+2. Overwrites the medical history of the student if the he already has an existing medical history.
-3. Removes the medical history of a student in NewAddressBook if the student already has an existing medical history and an empty `MEDICAL_HISTORY` is given.
+3. Removes the medical history of a studen if the student already has an existing medical history and an empty `MEDICAL_HISTORY` is given.

 Examples:
 * `medical 1 m/ADHD`